 With lower down payment requirements and less stringent qualification requirements, an SBA Loan can help

-you achieve business goals faster.
-These Small Business Administration (SBA) Loans are partially backed by
+your small business achieve business goals faster.
+These Small Business Administration (SBA) Loans are

-the U.S. government and the Small Business Administration.
-Accordingly, SBA Loans allow for lower down
+partially backed by the U.S. government and the Small Business Administration.
+Accordingly, SBA Loans for

 The credit score required to qualify for an auto loan is relative to the lender.
 On average, the borrower needs a score in the low 700s for a new car loan and mid-600s for a used car loan.